Spiky Ball for Feet: How to Use One for Relief | 321 STRONG Answers

 For Achilles-specific recovery techniques: [Does Foam Rolling Help Achilles Tendonitis?](/answers/does-foam-rolling-help-achilles-tendonitis).

-## Spiky Ball Routine for Daily Foot Care
+## Spiky Ball for Feet: Daily Foot Care Routine

-A simple daily routine: roll each foot for 2 to 3 minutes in the morning, [Hughes GA (*International Journal of Sports Physical Therapy*, 2019)](https://pubmed.ncbi.nlm.nih.gov/31803517) identified this as the optimal duration range for self-myofascial release, focusing on the arch, ball, and heel.
+A simple daily routine: roll each foot for 2 to 3 minutes in the morning, [Hughes GA (*International Journal of Sports Physical Therapy*, 2019)](https://pubmed.ncbi.nlm.nih.gov/31803517) identified this as the right duration for self-myofascial release, focusing on the arch, ball, and heel.
 Press firmly enough to feel the texture working into the tissue, but not so hard that you tense up or hold your breath.
 Follow with 30 seconds of toe spreads and ankle circles.
-This takes under 5 minutes total and maintains the tissue quality that prevents pain from developing in the first place.
-Consistent maintenance beats reactive treatment every time.
+This takes under 5 minutes total and maintains the tissue quality that prevents pain from building up over time.

 ## References